psmits/dissertation/proposal/outline.md

                 - upward causation
               - species selection
                 - downward causation
+              - reducibility of trait
+                 - what is important is the level of expression of the trait
+                    - this is a major contention with aggregate traits
+                       - what level is the mean of an organismal trait?
+                       - Jablonski2008
                  - what is the reducibility of a trait that is expressed at the organismal level but constant across all individuals?
                    - this seems to be the point at which there is major contention in the literature
+                   - example of not understanding Grantham1995
           - caveats
              - macroevolution != species selection
-             - the level of expression is most important
        - Price Equation
           - relationship between trait covariance and fitness
              - evolutionary change between two populations